 South Africa has also been an attractive destination for connectivity initiatives from large digital platforms although notably later than many other African countries.
 In 2019, Facebook/Meta announced a partnership with mobile network operator Cell C and WiFi manufacturer Cambium to roll-out its Express WiFi project.
 Later the same year, Google announced is Google Station initiative, partnering with South African wireless ISP Think WiFi to target 125 WiFi hotspots across Cape Town.
-Later the same year, Google to deploy 50 free WiFi hotspots across Cape Town.
-Cape T
+In 2022, TikTok announced a project to deploy 50 free WiFi hotspots across South Africa.
+Google abandoned the Google Station initiative in 2020, although their partner Think WiFi has continued the service.
+In 2022 Facebook closed the Express WiFi initiative.